sqsung/blog/posts/Just_Thoughts/2023_memoir.md

 ## 2. Learning to Code

-Learning to code was an interesting journey that feels like a three phase process.
+Learning to code was an interesting journey that felt like a three phase process.

 - The **_YouTube is Enough For Me_** Stage
 - The **_I Need Help_** Stage